Azure/Enterprise-Scale-for-AVS/Scenarios/Monitoring/AVS-Utilization-Alerts/readme.md

 ## Prerequisites

-* AVS Private Cloud up and running
+* AVS Private Cloud up and running.

 * A list of email address(es) who will receive Alerts from Azure VMware Solution Private Cloud.

 ## Deployment Steps

-* Update the parameter values in appropriate location.
+* Update the parameter values in appropriate parameter file.

 * Run one of the following scripts.